Tag Archives: video game

 Disclaimer

-I was sent a free copy of Citizen Sleeper 2: Starward Vector to review for my blog.
-While I am very grateful for the opportunity, I won’t let it sway my opinions.
+I was sent a free copy of Valthirian Arc: Hero School Story to review for my blog.
+While I am very grateful for the opportunity, I won’t let it sway my opinion.
 This will be my honest review.

 Shameless Self-Promotion